 It is not only a vanity; it is a grave misfortune.
 He said nothing similar anywhere else regarding workers.
 This is a grave, a serious misfortune.
 Solomon seems to conclude that this is the most serious flaw regarding work of them all.
 It appears completely and totally self-centered.
 Nobody, not even the worker, really benefits.
 Maybe this is why Dickens had Old Scrooge being a miser; he was really a miserly person; he did not share anything with anybody.
 He was a miserable man, if you have ever read the story.

 The NIV translates what Solomon called a grave misfortune as a miserable business.
 Ecclesiastes teaches us that work can be a God given pleasure, but now it is telling us that it will not be that way if we work only for our own self-centered purposes.
 That is the lesson regarding the miser, thus it is counseling us to ask ourselves, “For whom am I working?”

 God works from the foundation of the earth.
 John 5:17 says that.
-But He is not consumed by it; it is one of God's greatest gifts to mankind.
-Work is given at least partly that we learn not to be self-centered, but rather to be sharing life with others so that we have the material well with all to enable ourselves to do it.
+But He is not consumed by it.
+It is one of God's greatest gifts to mankind.
+Work is given at least partly that we learn not to be self-centered, but rather to be sharing life with others so that we have the material werewithal to enable ourselves to do it.
 God wants us to labor—to create wealth if nothing else.
-But He desires that we labor in the right spirit and for the right reasons, and this council is that it is for others benefit besides our own.
+But He desires that we labor in the right spirit and for the right reasons, and this counsel is that it is for others' benefit besides our own.
 So our labors must be shared in order to please God.